savonet/liquidsoap/doc/content/cookbook.md

 Targeting 'frame.audio.size': 2048 audio samples = 2048 ticks.
 ```

 If everything goes right, you may hear on your output the captured sound without any delay!
-If you want to test the difference, just run the same script with `bufferize=true`.

 If you experience problems it might be a good idea to double the value of the frame size.
 This increases stability, but also latency.